Taking proper care of your new smile thanks to dental implants is vital for long-term success.

 Nerve impairment – Without the use of proper techniques, it can cause to numbness, pain or persistent tingling sensation.

-Here at Taylor Dental Implants and Aesthetics in Southport we firmly believe that preventive care is always the first defence against tooth decay and gum disease.
+Here at Taylor Dental Implants and Aesthetics in Robina we firmly believe that preventive care is always the first defence against tooth decay and gum disease.
 If you want your dental implants to last a lifetime you need to take good care of your oral health by following a stringent oral care routine at home and visiting the dentist for regular dental check-ups.